-The minor in data science allows students to learn foundational computational analysis concepts and use data science methods and tools to answer important questions.
-Students will be able to apply those concepts to a range of domain-specific issues that relate to their major course of study.
+The minor in data science equips students with foundational computational analysis concepts and use data science methods and tools to address important questions across various domains.
+It allows students to apply these skills to issues related to their major course of study.

-Students completing the minor will gain a robust introduction to data science principles, while specializing in other liberal arts fields.
-They will have opportunities for hands-on experience working with real world datasets, and they will cultivate knowledge about the ethical issues related to data science.
+Graduates of this minor will gain a robust introduction to data science principles while specializing in other liberal arts fields.
+They’ll have hands-on experience with real-world datasets and develop an understanding of ethical issues related to data science.

 Additionally, thanks to a grant from the NYU Curricular Development Challenge Fund, students will experience locally-inflected data science that explores contemporary urban and social issues relating to our home city of New York.